Important Upcoming IRS Regulatory Changes for 1098T Reporting:

 I did not receive my 1098-T Form.
 How to I receive another copy?

 You are able to view and print your 1098-T form for the current year, as well as past years’ forms, by accessing my.Fairfield and searching 1098-T. Fairfield University is not able to email or fax copies of the 1098-T to anyone.

 Qualified educational expenses include tuition and enrollment fees for credit courses but it does NOT include room & board, and miscellaneous charges such as health insurance fees, parking permits or fines.

-The information on form 1098-T is based on the amounts billed in the calendar year.
+The information on form 1098-T, for years prior to 2018, was based on the amounts billed in the calendar year.
 Charges for the Spring semester are typically billed in November or December.
 Therefore, these amounts would have been reported on the prior year’s 1098-T form.